Fair value measurement

 Note 6.4: Operating lease as a lessor

-The Company has renewed the on-going operating lease on part of its office building during the current year.
+The Company has one on-going and three new operating leases on part of its office building during the current year.
 This lease has term of 10 years.
 Lease include a clause to enable upward revision of the rental charge on periodic basis.

 Financial Assets ©Accounting Policy Classification